Samuel Ashe Distinguished Professor in Constitutional Law & Director, Center for Law and Government

 He has participated in Supreme Court confirmation hearings for five of the nine justices currently sitting on the Supreme Court.
 He served as Special Counsel assisting the Clinton White House on Justice Stephen Breyer's confirmation hearings.
 In 2005, he advised several senators on President Bush's nomination of John Roberts as Chief Justice of the United States and testified as an expert witness in the confirmation hearings for Justice Samuel Alito, Jr. In 2009-2010, Professor Gerhardt served as Special Counsel to Chairman Patrick Leahy (D-Vt.) and the Senate Judiciary Committee for the nominations of Sonia Sotomayor and Elena Kagan to the the U.S. Supreme Court.

-Professor Gerhardt frequently participates in academic workshops and colloquia around the country, and he is regularly interviewed as an expert on constitutional law by network and cable television, major newspapers, and National Public Radio.
+Professor Gerhardt frequently participates in academic workshops and colloquia around the country and regularly writes op ads and is interviewed as an expert on constitutional law by network and cable television, major newspapers, and National Public Radio.
 In 1998-99, he was CNN's resident expert throughout President Clinton's impeachment hearings.

 His honors include distinguished lectures at several law schools and universities, including Princeton University.
 Professor Gerhardt has twice received UNC Law School's Van Hecke-Wettach Award, given every two years in recognition of an outstanding book written by a faculty member.
 In 2004, he was a visiting fellow in the James Madison Program in American Institutions and Ideals at Princeton University.
 He has previously served as Dean of Case Western Reserve Law School, taught at Wake Forest and William & Mary Law Schools, and been a visiting professor at Cornell and Duke Law Schools.
 In 2010 and 2013, Professor Gerhardt served as a fellow in the academic and leadership programs, respectively, at the Institute for Arts and the Humanities at the University of North Carolina.